Akki Chennabasappa

 Akki Chennabasappa or (Akki Channabasappa) was an actor, known for the Kannada movie Humble Politician Nograj.

 Early life

-He was born to a couple Rudrappa Akki and Thayavva Akki.
-He spent his childhood in Ramdurg of Belagavi district.
+He was born to the couple Rudrappa Akki and Thayavva Akki and spent his childhood in Ramdurg of Belagavi district.
 He joined the Ballari Lalithamma Drama Company at the age of 20 years before leaving for the Honnappa Bhagavathar company.
 In 1970 he left for the Gubbi Company and learnt dance from Kalpana, who was called Minugu Taare.

 Personal life

 He was married to Balanagamma and the couple had no children.